Survival Guides: Basic Survival Skills

 This survival book covers wilderness survival, self-defense, and disaster response.
 Unlike many other books, it teaches basic survival skills and explores psychological resilience, combat techniques, and advanced survival methods.

-Unlike most survival guides, This book interests any military survival training student because of the depth and practicality it provides.
+Unlike most survival guides, This book interests any military training student because of its depth and practicality.

 16. Edible Wild Plants – Lee Allen Peterson